 While easy to get into, this system is the least common among snowboards, and the most difficult to find.
-It also tends to be more difficult to use and more expensive.
 A plate system utilizes a hard, ski-type boot that locks into a plate binding.
-While these bindings are more performance related, they tend to be more difficult for the novice to use.
 Hard plate bindings are often the system of choice for serious snowboard racers.